Andr3wcr0z/dotfiles/README.md

 - **Neovim serves as a code editor for me when I'm going to code for a prolonged period of time**
 - **Vim also serves as a code editor for me.
 The only difference being that I only use nvim for when I'm going to be quick.
 BTW this README is being edited in Vim**
 ---
-# Screenshots of my setup in i3
+# Screenshots of my setup in i3 (not necessarily updated)
 ![screenshot1](screenshot1.png)